How Well Do You Know Your 401(k) Plan?

 2. The Age 55 Penalty-Free Provision

 The “Age 59 1/2 Rule” is often referred to as a rule of thumb in determining whether distributions from a retirement plan will be subject to the 10 percent tax penalty.
 While generally true with non-qualified early IRA distributions, 401(k) plans possess a special provision that allows participants who leave their employer after age 55 to take penalty-free distributions!
-Note that IRAs also allow withdrawals before age 59 ½, however they must be “substantially equal periodic payments,” whereas a 401(k) plan participant can withdraw the entire plan balance with this provision.
+Note that IRAs also allow withdrawals before age 59 ½, however they must be “substantially equal periodic payments,” whereas a 401(k) plan participant can withdraw any amount of the plan balance at any time with this provision.

 3. Creditor Protection